 Word of mouth is one of the most effective marketing methods even in this digital age of social media marketing.
-When you give people importance and build good business relationships with customers and even employees, they become your marketing agents.
+When you give people the importance and build good business relationships with customers and even employees, they become your marketing agents.
 Sure people are quick to spread negative reviews around but they do refer a company to their friends and family they truly believe in and enjoy shopping from.

-- They Bring in Long Term Success
+- They Bring in Long-Term Success

-Your business’s long term success depends on its reputation and that reputation is built because of your behaviour.
-If you are kind, considerate and thoughtful towards your customers and employees it’s a reflection of your personality and helps you establish a long term, good repute of your business.
+Your business’s long-term success depends on its reputation and that reputation is built because of your behaviour.
+If you are kind, considerate and thoughtful towards your customers and employees it’s a reflection of your personality and helps you establish a long-term, good repute of your business.
 They will see you as a trustworthy person and your business reliable.
 Such a human connection helps bring in more business.